 The motivation for this inward facing mission comes from the founders' desire to try something different from the silicon valley-style VC backed startups that they've founded and worked with in the past.
 We don't want to construct some sort of "family" because, well, this is business.
 Our view is that your work life should empower you to live the lifestyle that you want, not dictate what that lifestyle should be in any way whatsoever.
 That being said, the DareData network members have all become friends through working on projects together.
 But that was something that arose naturally rather than being part of some top-down strategy.

 What are the practical implications?

 All this theory and feel-good mission talk is very nice but what does it actually look like day-to-day?
 Let's go through the biggest distinctions.

 We have no employees

-Our "workers" as we call them are all independent entities.
+Our "network members" as we call them are all independent entities that are treated as their own business.
 We don't require people to work a certain number of hours.
-We don't require people to be working at certain times.
+We do our best not to require people to be working at certain times.
 We don't have exclusivity clauses in our contracts.
 When we land a new client or project, we ask who is available to work on it and assemble the team that way.
 In effect, we are a loose network of professionals that are expected to deliver a high level of quality because we work under the DareData brand.
 Anyone is free to come and go as they please.
-Hell, if you like one of our clients and want to work for them, go for it!
-If we did something like try stop you from working where you wanted to work it would be in direct violation of our mission.
+If you like one of our clients and want to work for them, go for it!
+If we did something like try to stop you from working where you wanted to work it would be in direct violation of our mission.

 All of this flexibility is not without difficulties.
 Having no structural guarantee of consistency in our network brings its own set of problems that are obvious.
 However, it keeps us honest and focused on our mission.
 If we provide an unusually good place to work, people will stay.
 If we don't, they will leave and it is an indication that we should fix something.